 We will use linear systems of differential equations to illustrate how we can use systems of differential equations to model how subtances flow back and forth between two or more compartments.
 Suppose that we have two tanks (A and B) between which a mixture of brine flows (Figure 3.2.1).
 Tank A contains 300 liters of water in which 100 kilograms of salt has been dissolved and Tank B contains 300 liters of pure water.
 Fresh water is pumped into Tank A at the rate of 500 liters per hour, and brine is pumped into Tank B from Tank A at the rate of 900 liters per hour.
 Brine is also pumped back into Tank A from Tank B at the rate of 400 liters per hour, and an additional 500 liters of brine per hour is drained from Tank B. All brine mixtures are well-stirred.
-If we let x = x(t) be the amount of salt in Tank A at time A at time A at time A and A at time A at tim
+If we let x = x(t) be the amount of salt in Tank A at time t and y = y(t) be the amount of salt in Tank B at time t, then we know that